 Other Considerations

-Does ZMA Work?
+Verdict: Does ZMA Boost Testosterone?

 there was no mention on whether they test the zinc and magnesium levels in the first study were they tested pre/post study? since low levels of zinc and magnesium decrease testosterone in the body I would think that would be an important thing to test for.
 The second study they said the levels were tested and normal; so it makes sense that taking more of something that you are not deficient in would not have much of an impact